-The Multi-Agency Strategic Co-ordinating Group (MASCG) has now been in existence for over five years.
-It was established to develop an operational plan to provide co-ordinated community leadership and not manage the Fair.
+The Multi-Agency Strategic Co-ordinating Group (MASCG) has now been in existence for over six years.
+It was established to develop an operational plan to provide co-ordinated community leadership and not to manage the Fair.

-The MASCG had an involvement in the 2008 Fair through its various partners statutory functions but took over the responsibility for the co-ordination of community leadership and engagement of the statutory community safety and regulation roles of Appleby Fair from July 2008.
+The MASCG had an involvement in the 2008 Fair through its various partner's statutory functions but took over the responsibility for the co-ordination of community leadership and engagement of the statutory community safety and regulation roles of Appleby Fair from July 2008.
 The 2009 Fair was the first under the co-ordination of the group.
 However, it should be noted that while MASCG had overall control of community leadership and regulation issues, it did not have direct responsibilities for the Fair itself which is a gathering of people from the Gypsy and Traveller communities with visitors and tourists coming to witness it.
-However, those people coming to the Fair arrive in Cumbria days and sometimes longer before which does cause challenges for local communities.
+However, those people coming to the Fair arrive in Cumbria days and sometimes longer before which does cause challenges for local communities prior to, during and after the Fair.